tehcurtis/aquamacs-emacs-starter-kit/README.markdown

 Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit.
 The Aquamacs Emacs Starter Kit suits the philosophy of Aquamacs to be more Mac like in directory structure.
 It also slims down the starter kit a lot since Aquamacs already includes many of the same concepts.
 This is a fork, and thus code conventions may not be interchangable.

+## What makes this fork different

+I'll be adding in packages that I've found to be useful or interesting.
+I've made a few additions (textmate.el and rvm.el) that you won't find in walter's starter kit.
+I'll continue to add whatever is useful for me as a ruby/rails web dev.

+I am also by no means an Emacs expert so if you see something in here that I should be doing different, feel free to let me know.

 ## Guiding concepts in order of precedence

 * where possible use configuration (customization.el and Preferences.el) of Aquamacs to achieve desired result.